berkayozdin/bwHC-REST-API-Gateway/deployment/README.md

 https://HOST:PORT/bwhc/peer2peer/api/

+See below (3.2.3.3) for instructions on how to set up peer-to-peer communication in combination with a proxy to handle client certificates.

 #### 2.2.3 Setting up HTTPS / Securing Backend API Access:

-By default (i.e. without explicit configuration of Java Keystores), the Play Server of the bwHC Backend API only supports normal HTTP.
+By default (i.e. without explicit configuration of Java Keystores), the Play Server of the bwHC Backend only supports normal HTTP.
 For HTTPS support and securing access to the backend API, it is recommended to use a reverse proxy such as Nginx: